junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas ignores that comment, cutting right in, "What do you need my grace for?"
 He gestures his head, "I heard you, and here I am."

-"Not fond of small talks, aren't you?"
+"Not a fan of small talks, aren't you?"
 Metatron rolls his eyes dramatically.
 "You're no fun.
 Here's the deal: I'm going to do so many good things with your grace, so don't worry about it.
 I'll save Heaven and all the angels, isn't that enough?"

 "And Sam and Dean?
 I do this, you'll promise you'll let them go?
 And release Dean from his curse?"
 Cas glares at him with distrust.